Duyy0406/ip/docs/README.md

 ## Quick Start

 1. Download the latest `snow.jar` from the [releases page](https://github.com/Duyy0406/ip/releases)
-2. Double-click the file to launch Snow
+2. Open a terminal/command prompt and navigate to the folder containing `snow.jar`
+3. Run the command: `java -jar snow.jar`
-3. Start chatting with Snow to manage your tasks!
+4. Start chatting with Snow to manage your tasks!

 ## Features